elenasacristan/treebooks/README.md

 They will be able to add and edit the profile picture, the date of birth, and the telephone.

-Then they can choose to opt in for the monthly newsletter and they can also select what is the preferred way to be contacted (phone, email or both)
+Then they can choose to opt-in for the monthly newsletter and they can also select what is the preferred way to be contacted (phone, email or both)

 ### Home app

 ##### index.html

-This is the home page and the user will get redirected to this page when they click on the logo or on the home tab on the nav bar.
+This is the home page and the user will get redirected to this page when they click on the logo or the home tab on the navbar.

-This page has a corusel highlighting the main areas of the charity.
+This page has a carousel highlighting the main areas of the charity.

 At the bottom the users can see the main benefits of being a member.
-The users that are not authenticated will see the message 'Become a member and you will...
-' and also they will see the button register so they can became members.
+The users that are not authenticated will see the message 'Become a member and you will...' and also they will see the button register so they can become members.

 If the user is authenticated then he/she won't see the register button and the header will have the message saying 'Hi USERNAME, with TreeBooks you can...'

 ##### about.html

 This page explains the aim of the website and how it works.
-It has redirects to other areas of the website (projects.html and donate.html)
+It has re-directs to other areas of the website (projects.html and donate.html)

 ##### projects.html

-In this page the user can see how much money has been raised by the charity since the charity started and the user also can see rental since the beginnig.
+In this page the user can see how much money has been raised by the charity since the charity started and the user also can see rental since the beginning.

-Also the user will see what are the projects that the charity is trying to raised money for and what is the target for each.
+Also, the user will see what are the projects that the charity is trying to raise money for and what is the target for each.

 By clicking on the project name the user will be redirected to the projects.
-* Note that the projects that I'm showing are two projects that I found ramdonly on internet in order to have them as an example in the website but I'm not familiar with them.
+* Note that the projects that I'm showing are two projects that I found randomly on the internet in order to have them as an example in the website but I'm not familiar with them.

 ##### donate.html

-If the users (registered or not) would like to collaborate with the charity by donating books, in this page they can see a map with the collections points where they can drop their books.
+If the users (registered or not) would like to collaborate with the charity by donating books, on this page they can see a map with the collections points where they can drop their books.

 ##### contact.html

-In the footer there is a link to the contact ss page.
-In this page the user can fill out the form in order to send an message to the charity.
+In the footer there is a link to the contact us page.
+In this page the user can fill out the form to send a message to the charity.

 ### Cart app

 #####cart.html

-This page will display the books that the user have added to the shopping cart and will give the user the option to update the number of days selected or remove the books completly.
+This page will display the books that the user have added to the shopping cart and will give the user the option to update the number of days selected or remove the books completely.

 Then it will display the total to pay.
 A £5 deposit by book will be added to the total price and that deposit will be refunded once the book is returned.